bhav-yeah/bhav-yeah.github.io/_posts/2025-03-28-regularization.markdown

 AIC and BIC:
 These metrics balance goodness-of-fit against complexity.
 Lower values indicate better models, penalizing overly complex models to reduce overfitting.
 BIC imposes a stronger penalty compared to AIC, thus preferring simpler models more aggressively.

+Use case - Deciding between multiple candidate models

 But in ML, we want to do things a bit differently.
 All these above metrics are obtained after the model is built

+Use case - Building stable, predictive models

+In practice, we can use these approaches together:

+First, choose candidate models via AIC/BIC/Adjusted R², then use Lasso or Ridge for further optimization, stability, or feature selection.